rmod8/GoogleDomainsDDNSUpdater/README.md

 ## Special Thanks
 [Saud Iqbal](https://github.com/saudiqbal) - Creating the original program which served as the base for this program.<br>
-[Mark James](http://www.famfamfam.com/about/) - Creator of Silk Icons, which is used in this program.
+[Mark James](http://www.famfamfam.com/about/) - Creator of Silk Icons, which is used in this program.<br>
 ItsMeFlynn - Program Testing